 trade lessons.
 You can engage in “tandem learning,” helping others learn your native language while they teach you theirs.
 Just get out there and get some experience.

-student and trade your tax return for English lessons.
+trade your tax return for English lessons.
 Be creative!
+There

 “But where will I stay?” you may ask.
 The answer is a “WG,” pronounced “vehgeh.”
 It is short for “Wohngemeinschaft” and means apartment sharing.
 You rent one room in an apartment